“Coming together is a beginning. Keeping together is progress. Working together is success.” -Henry Ford

 A dedicated teacher who was part of the popular documentary series Educating Yorkshire in 2014, Matthew Burton warmed the hearts of the nation when he helped year 11 student Musharaf Asghar find his voice after he suffered from an acute stammer.

 Having recently watched the popular film The King’s Speech, Matthew decided to see if Musharaf would have more success listening to music whilst reading Margaret Atwood’s The Moment poem.
 With Matthew’s support Musharaf managed to give a flawless reading and even gave an end of year speech to his classmates showing how far he had come.
 This achievement would not have been possible if it were not for the teamwork the duo showed, something Matthew can discuss in his after-dinner speaking engagements.

-Perfect teamwork speakers, you can book any of these personalities as well as the variety of after dinner speakers we can offer by calling us on 0207 1010 553.
+Book teamwork speakers today by calling us on 0207 1010 553.
 Alternatively, visit our website and complete our online form.